October 4th – Boulder No. 12 Oklahoma 82, Colorado 42

 If you have never seen these numbers before, consider yourself fortunate.
-The headline in the October 5, 1980, Rocky Mountain News was: “Buffs humiliated by Sooners 82-42″.
+The headline in the October 5, 1980, Rocky Mountain News was: “Buffs humiliated by Sooners 82-42”.
 The statistics border on the unbelievable.
-The total number of points scored by two teams, 124, set the modern day NCAA record, as did the total number of touchdowns by both teams (18).
-In all, at least 51 NCAA, Big Eight Conference, Colorado/Oklahoma team, or Folsom Field records were broken – and five more tied.
+The total number of points scored by two teams, 124, set a modern day NCAA record, as did the total number of touchdowns by both teams (18).
+In all, at least 51 NCAA, Big Eight Conference, Colorado/Oklahoma team, or Folsom Field records were broken – and five more tied (though many have since been passed).

 Good news, bad news.
 First the good news: at least Colorado had scored some points in the first half of a game.
 Now the bad news: Oklahoma had not scored in the first half of its first two games, but had scored five touchdowns in the first thirty minutes against CU.